 Screen

-The borders of the screen are ultra, ultra-thin: 3 millimeters on the sides, 9 millimeters on top and bottom, which, added to its huge resolution (1920×1080) and big 14” size with 16:9 aspect ratio, creates an ultra-immersive experience.
+The borders of the screen are ultra, ultra-thin: 3 millimeters on the sides and 9 millimeters on top and bottom.
+With such bezels, the PC has an incredible 88% screen-to-body ratio.
+The display is in FHD (full HD) resolution (1920×1080 pixels) and has a big 14” size in a 16:9 aspect ratio.
 Moreover, the screen is anti-glare.
+Keep in mind that the display does not benefit of the OLED technology.

 Design and look